En Español

 Pan Valley Institute

-Support to build communications capacity through a multimedia narrative campaign that raises awareness about economic inequalities and environmental challenges in the Central Valley while highlighting the vital contributions of immigrants, refugees, and communities of color to regional food systems.
+Pan Valley Institute’s mission is to create places where immigrants and refugees can learn from each other, develop a sense of belonging, reclaim their cultural rights, and prepare for building caring and culturally thriving communities.
+Wildseeds Grant funds support communications capacity through a multimedia narrative campaign that raises awareness about economic inequalities and environmental challenges in the Central Valley while highlighting the vital contributions of immigrants, refugees, and communities of color to regional food systems.

 Puerto Rico